cloudfoundry/docs-dev-guide/deploy-apps/install-ruby-cli.html.md

 ---
-title: Install Ruby CLI
+title: Install cf v5
 ---

-This page has instructions for installing cf, the Cloud Foundry Ruby-based command line interface.
-For information about installing gcf, the Go-based command line interface, see [Install Go CLI](install-go-cli.html).
+This page has instructions for installing cf v5.
+For information about installing cf v6, see [Install cf v6](install-go-cli.html).

 ## <a id="prerequisites"></a>Prerequisites ##